Ukraine war could last for years, Nato chief warns

 “Even if the costs are high, not only for military support, also because of rising energy and food prices.”

-He added supplying state-of-the-art weaponry to Ukrainian troops would increace the chance of freeing the Donbas region from Russian control.
+He said supplying state-of-the-art weaponry to Ukrainian troops would increace the chance of freeing the Donbas region from Russian control.

 Boris Johnson has also said it is important for Britain to provide support for the long haul, warning of a risk of “Ukraine fatigue” as the war continues.